frictionlessdata/schema-collaboration/documentation/User.md

  * [http://localhost:8000](http://localhost:8000) if it was installed on the local computer in port 8000 (default if following the instructions)
  * [https://schema-collaboration.yourinstitution.org](https://schema-collaboration.yourinstitution.org) (or similar) if it was installed on another server.

-In the main page follow the link to the "management area":
+On the main page follow the link to the "management area":

 | ![management_area_link](images/homepage_link_to_management_area.png) |
 |---|

-After this please login using your credentials:
+Login using the data manager credentials:

 | ![login](images/login.png) |
 |---|

-The username and password for the datamanager were created during the installation.
+The username and password for the data manager were created during the installation.
 Please refer to the installation steps to find them.

 ## Navigation
 There is a left-hand side bar to navigate between "Datapackages" and "People".
-It also shows the user that is logged-in and allows to "Logout".
+It also shows the user that is logged-in (in the image below, the user is "datamanager") and allows that user to "Logout".
 See the options:

 | ![navigation_bar](images/navigation_bar.png) |
 |---|

 ## Create the first datapackage
-The first time that a data manager logins in the system there will be no packages created.
-The datamanager needs to create a new data package to fill-in with the basic information.
+The first time that a data manager logs into the system there will be no data packages.
+The data manager needs to create a new data package and complete the basic information.

-Create the button "Create a Datapackage" in order to create one:
+Select the button "Create a Datapackage" in order to create one:

 | ![list_of_datapackages_empty](images/list_of_packages_empty.png) |
 |---|

-It will create a new, empty, data package and it will open the Data Package Creator:
+This will create a new, empty, data package and it will open the Data Package Creator:

 | ![data_creator_empty](images/datacreator_ui_empty.png) |
 |---|

-As a data manager fill in all the information that you might know of the data set.
+As a data manager, complete the information that you might already know about the data set.

-At any time or when finished select "Save to server".
+At any point or when finished select "Save to server".

-Then select "List of datapackages" (TODO 2020-10-20: button to be added!)

-The list of datapackages will contain the new datapackage:
+Navigate back to data package management interface, then select "List of datapackages" (TODO 2020-10-20: button to be added!), which will contain the new datapackage:

 | ![list_of_packages_one_package](images/list_of_packages_empty_one_package.png) |
 |---|

 ## Create the first Person
-In order to give access to the collaborators it is needed to create "People" (TODO 2020-10-20 rename to collaborators?)

-Select "People" on the left hand side bar:
+Select "People" on the left hand side bar to create the first collaborator:(TODO 2020-10-20 rename to collaborators?)

 | ![list_of_people_empty](images/list_of_people_empty.png) |
 |---|